MagicMirrorOrg/MagicMirror/modules/README.md

 **Socket IO Instance**

 This is a link to the IO instance.
 It will allow you to do some Socket.IO magic.
 In most cases you won't need this, since the Node Helper has a few convenience methods to make this simple.

+####'requiresVersion:'
+*Introduced in version: 2.1.0.*

+A string that defines the minimum version of the MagicMirror framework.
+If it is set, the system compares the required version with the users version.
+If the version of the user is out of date, it won't run the module.

+**Note:** Since this check is introduced in version 2.1.0, this check will not be run in older versions.
+Keep this in mind if you get issue reports on your module.

+Example: `"2.1.0"`

 ### Subclassable module methods